 What is workforce modelling & why is it important?

-Workforce modelling is a strategic process where an organisation plans for future workforce needs based around business goals, industry trends, new technology or workforce demographics.
-The key activities can include supply, demand and skill gap analysis, scenario planning, talent management strategies and using technology that enables you to make informed decisions in these areas.
+Workforce modelling is a strategic process where you can plan for future workforce needs based around business goals, new technology or workforce demographics.
+The key activities can include scenario planning, talent management strategies and using technology that enables you to make informed decisions in these areas.

-The same holds true more than ever in today’s organisation.
-Mapping an organisational transformation enables informed business decision making; to evaluate the differences between two points in time before implementing any changes.
-Being able to analyse multiple ‘what-if’ scenarios allows the organisation to look into the courses of action to find the optimal plan.
+Visualising an organisational transformation enables you to evaluate the differences between two points in time before implementing any changes.
+Being able to analyse multiple ‘what-if’ scenarios allows you to look into the courses of action to find the optimal plan.

 Workforce modelling improves overall business resilience through:

-So many organisations currently rely on spreadsheets and Visio to manage their workforce remodel.
-These tools aren’t designed to be used for org design and will make the planning process a lot more painful than it needs to be.
+Many organisations currently rely on spreadsheets and Visio to manage their workforce remodels.
+These tools aren’t designed to be used for org design and makes the planning process a lot more painful than it needs to be.

-There are many solutions out there, but the best options enable you to create a visual plan of your future workforce using your people data.
+There are many solutions, but the best options enable you to create a visual plan of your future workforce using your people data.
 By visualising information and key metrics, planners can immediately see the impact that their changes will have against strategic goals.

-org.manager allows you to create a copy of your current org structure (the ‘now‘), so you can create multiple what-if scenarios (the ‘model‘) so you can design the optimal organisational plan.
-The ability to model the future state of the organisation and compare it to the current state is vital to help drive fact-based decisions and analysis to determine the most favourable course of action.
+org.manager allows you to create a copy of your current org structure (the ‘now‘), so you can create multiple what-if scenarios (the ‘model‘).
+The ability to model the future state and compare it to the current state is important to drive fact-based decisions.

-Workforce modelling in org.manager works through an recurring extraction of your HR and HCM data that gets refreshed automatically every day.
+Workforce modelling in org.manager works through an recurring extraction of your HR and HCM data (which is refreshed automatically every day).
 In simulation mode, a copy is made of your current structure so you can make changes in the ‘modelling‘ view (see split screen above).
-All without touching your HR system of record, as this is entirely separate from your sandbox.
+All without touching your HR system of record, as this is entirely separate from your modelling environment.

 You can create new positions or departments in a few simple clicks.
 Easily drag-and-drop any object from one area to another to see your headcount and budget metrics dynamically update as you go.
 Summary roll-up of key metrics like headcount and salary help you manage quantitative goals for the transformation to be conducted.